 Rajya Sabha polls: BJP fields Rajendra Gehlot from Rajasthan

-BJP's Rajasthan vice-president Rajendra Gehlot will be the party's Rajya Sabha candidate from the state.
+BJP's Rajasthan vice-president and former jails minister Rajendra Gehlot will be the party's Rajya Sabha candidate from the state.
 "The party has announced names of Rajya Sabha candidates in Delhi today.
 From Rajasthan, Rajendra Gehlot will be the party candidate," a spokesperson said.

-Gehlot is a former state minister.
+Gehlot (72), a two-time MLA from the Sardarpura assembly constituency of Jodhpur, was the jails minister during the Bhairon Singh Shekhawat government in the state.
+He was also imprisoned during the Emergency.
+The Rajya Sabha elections will be held on three seats in the state.

 If necessitated, polling will take place on March 26 from 9 am to 4 pm.
-Rajasthan has 10 Rajya Sabha seats and nine of them, including the three whose tenure is going to complete next month, are held by the BJP.
+Rajasthan has 10 Rajya Sabha seats and nine of them are held by the BJP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)